British Committee for Refugees from Czechoslovakia: The kindertransport

 The most storied activity of the BCRC was the kindertransport: the evacuation of 669 refugee children out of Czechoslovakia and their resettlement with British families in the United Kingdom.
 Most of the children were Jewish and none of them were accompanied by their parents.
 The resettlement was initially seen as temporary, only until the immediate threat to their families in Czechoslovakia was resolved.
-Instead, World War II began and the children remained in Britain for the remainder of the war and, in most cases, as British citizens thereafter.
+Instead, the Second World War began and the children remained in Britain for the remainder of the war and, in most cases, as British citizens thereafter.

 The kindertransport refers only to those children who were evacuated without parents.
 The kindertransport was necessary because the British were more lenient in permitting child refugees to enter the country than adult refugees.
 The parents agreed to be separated from their children because they could not obtain exit permits from Czechoslovakia or permission to be resettled in Britain or other countries.

 Nicholas Winton, a British stockbroker, spent three weeks in Czechoslovakia in December 1938 and January 1939 and drew up a list of children, mostly Sudetenland refugees, both Jewish and German, needing to leave Czechoslovakia due to the threat to their parents by the Nazis.
 It was Trevor Chadwick, a British schoolteacher, and Czech politician Antonin Sum, who asserted that Jewishness was the characteristic that most endangered children, whatever their place of origin.
-Chadwick became the head of the kindertransport program of the BCRC.
+Chadwick became the head of the kindertransport programme of the BCRC.
 He offered to evacuate 100 children per week if sponsors and homes for them in Britain or elsewhere could be found for them.
-Chadwick organized and accompanied the first kindertransport out of Czechoslovakia by air on 14 March 1939.
+Chadwick organised and accompanied the first kindertransport out of Czechoslovakia by air on 14 March 1939.
 He carried a message back to London about the dire humanitarian situation in Czechoslovakia from American Waitstill Sharp.
-He organized additional groups of children and accompanied them by railroad.
+He organised additional groups of children and accompanied them by railroad.
 Chadwick left Czechoslovakia quickly in early June 1939, probably to avoid arrest by the Gestapo for forging identification papers for the children.
-With the departure of Chadwick, Frantisec Ullmann and the Jewish Religious Community took charge of organizing the kindertransport.
+With the departure of Chadwick, Frantisec Ullmann and the Jewish Religious Community took charge of organising the kindertransport.

 The eighth and last attempt to transport children out of Czechoslovakia was 1 September 1939 when 250 children waited without success at the Prague railway station for the train to depart.
-World War II began that day and the borders were closed.
-The children probably died in a German concentration camp.
+The German invasion of Poland began that day and the borders were closed.
+Of the 250 children due to leave on that train, only two survived the war.
+Most of the children probably died in Nazi concentration camps.